Journey's End (Doctor Who): Broadcast

-A story on the BBC News website described fan reaction of the serials on the Digital Spy and Ain't It Cool News forums as "mixed".

-"Journey's End" became the first science fiction–based series to achieve a No. 1 placing in the UK television ratings for 32 years (the last time being for the US series The Bionic Woman in July 1976).

-Canadian broadcast

 The episode premiered in Canada on 12 December 2008.
-Although the Canadian Broadcasting Corporation is credited as a co-producer, the CBC used a version used for international distribution that cut 21 minutes from the episode to fit it in a 60-minute timeslot with advertising.
+Although the Canadian Broadcasting Corporation (CBC) is credited as a co-producer, the CBC used a version used for international distribution that cut 21 minutes from the episode to fit it in a 60-minute timeslot with advertising.
 This edit removed numerous subplots as well as the final farewells by the various companions, as well as the final scene of the Doctor alone in his TARDIS.
 The CBC subsequently streamed the unedited version of the episode on its website.